hevnsnt/Awesome_Incident_Response/README.md

 ---

 ## Identifcation
 Before we _Declare_ an incident, we need to identify the severity and impact of a security _event_.
 This section describes the best practices for building an effective Cyber Defense team, to ensure you are correctly monitoring the _correct things_ in your environment to quickly detect events as they occur in your environment.
+That said, Identification is much more than monitoring, I like to think of it as identifying all of the "Indicators of Compromise" as it pertains to the incident at hand.

 Being able to fully understand the scope of a security incident, we need evidence to review.
 When did this happen?
 How long ago?
 How many systems are impacted?
 Was anything exfiltrated/destroyed?
 Who did this?.
 All of these can be answered with an Awesome Logging strategy.
-The following is a good starting point of systems that should be logged, and logs should be located on a separate system and retained for at least 90 days.
+The logging section of the [Preparation Chapter](./chapters/1%20-%20Preparation/preparation.md#2-ensure-you-are-logging-the-correct-events) is a good starting point of systems that should be logged.

-* Authentication (Active Directory, Identity Providers, Application, CASB, etc.) If a user logs into it, you should have that log.
-* Firewalls
-* Proxy / Webfiltering Solutions (DNS)
-* Security Tools (IDS/IPS, DLP, Zeek, etc.)
-* VPN Connections
-* Anti-Malware / EDR
-* Endpoint Command Line (Often overlooked, but is a GOLDMINE for Awesome Incident Response)
-* DHCP
-* Email Filtering / Spam Filtering
-* Webservers / Application servers
-* Servers (Cloud and On-prem)

 Read More on the [Identification Chapter](./chapters/2%20-%20Identification/identification.md)